ans-group/basebot/CONTRIBUTING.md

 ## Testing

-We're sorely lacking in any form of automated testing.
-Implementing unit tests would be a great contribution for someone looking to help.
+Test coverage isn't very good currently.
+Writing a couple of tests would be a great contribution for someone looking to help.

+Tests are stored in the \_\_tests\_\_ directory.
+Use `npm test` to run tests

 ## Submitting changes